westwind79/docs/contribute/contribution-guidelines/upgrade-module.md

 ## How to determine which content is affected and what needs to be added ?

 When there's a modification to the `db-structure.sql` file or if a Doctrine entity has been modified, added, or deleted, it impacts the database structure.
-Modifying the list of hooks and feature flags has consequences on the upgrade process as well.
+Modifying the list of hooks, feature flags, new configurations (or generally new base fixtures) has consequences on the upgrade process as well.

 These changes can affect how the application interacts with the database and how upgrade procedures are handled.

 It's important to consider these aspects when contributing to ensure a smooth upgrade experience for users.

 {{% notice tip %}}
-The Core command prestashop:schema:update-without-foreign allows you to update the database according to modifications made to the Doctrine entities during the development phase.
-It outputs the queries executed for each change detected.
+The core command `prestashop:schema:update-without-foreign --dump-sql` allows you to retrieve the queries needed to update the database according to changes made to the Doctrine entities.
-Please note, after restarting the command the requests will have already been executed and the output will be empty.

 It is also possible to retrieve a diff of SQL dumps made in the summary of the GitHub actions `Check the label 'Needs autoupgrade PR'` if the label was added automatically.
 {{% /notice %}}